Aliases for ASCC1 Gene

 GeneCards Summary for ASCC1 Gene

 ASCC1 (Activating Signal Cointegrator 1 Complex Subunit 1) is a Protein Coding gene.
-Diseases associated with ASCC1 include Barrett Esophagus/Esophageal Adenocarcinoma and Spinal Muscular Atrophy With Congenital Bone Fractures 2.
+Diseases associated with ASCC1 include Spinal Muscular Atrophy With Congenital Bone Fractures 2 and Barrett Esophagus.
 Among its related pathways are DNA Damage Reversal and DNA Double-Strand Break Repair.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for ASCC1 Gene